Validate JSON Web Tokens

 issuer) identified in your Auth0 tenant's discovery document, which exists at

-Additional checks are required depending on whether the JWT you are validating is an ID Token or an Access Token.
-To learn about the additional requirements, see Validate ID Tokens or Validate Access Tokens.
+Additional checks are required depending on whether the JWT you are validating is an ID token or an access token.